 Children should never suffer when parents divorce.
 A temporary custody order can provide relief and some stability while your case is ongoing.
 The Gentry Law Firm has decades of experience handling child custody, complex divorces, and family law issues in Marietta and throughout Cobb County.

 We use our knowledge and compassionate approach to protect and advocate for your children.
 Reach out to our temporary custody lawyers to learn about your legal rights.

-Temporary & Emergency Custody Orders
+Temporary & Emergency Custody Orders in Georgia

 Custody orders give one or both parents the right to care for minor children during a separation or divorce.
 Temporary custody orders allow one parent to have primary physical custody during the divorce.

 Emergency custody orders are more typical in domestic violence, child abuse, or abandonment cases.